 Criminal justice students develop an understanding of the elements of criminal offenses, constitutional issues, theories of crime causation, and the history and structure of the criminal justice system.
 As a student in this program, you will also have the opportunity to travel briefly abroad to study how other countries address the crime problem.
 Additionally, you will learn to develop a criminal justice research proposal, and have the opportunity to gain hands-on experience in the criminal justice system by completing internships with criminal justice agencies and participating in research projects.
 As technology changes the way educators think about education and learning the program offers courses in ways that meet the varying needs of students.

 To promote and support learning outside the classroom, the program sponsors the Criminal Justice Club (CJC) and invites academically qualified students to join Omega Tau, the NSU chapter of Alpha Phi Sigma, the Criminal Justice Honor Society.
-I invite you to more closely examine the course offerings, to learn about scholarships granted to our majors and to meet with the program's faculty.
-Please let me know if I may be of further assistance, and do not hesitate to contact me should you have any questions regarding our program.

 Why Choose This Major?